hackforla/.github-hackforla-base-repo-template/.github/ISSUE_TEMPLATE/onboard---offboard--product.md

 ### Overview
 We need to have a checklist of items to do when a product manager onboard and offboards so that the process can be consistent and fast.

+### Date Updated
+(insert date you created this issue and keep updating the date each time the org template change are integrated)

 ### Action Items
+- [ ] Check to see if the org template for this process has new steps in it, and if it does, update this  issue and its template with content and add the last date you updated the template below
 - [ ] Copy template to comment below
 - [ ] Add name of person
 - [ ] Check off as done